bee-keeper/aws-ansible-django-deployment/README.md

   * [Supervisord](http://supervisord.org/)
   * [Memcached](http://memcached.org/)
   * [Virtualenv](http://virtualenv.readthedocs.org/en/latest/)
-5. Optionally install nodejs, mongodb and celery with reddis
+5. Optionally install nodejs, mongodb or celery with reddis

 This stack comes with useful logging for gunicorn, supervisorctl, and nginx, uses lograte for managing logs and [aws-snapshot-tool](https://github.com/evannuil/aws-snapshot-tool) for rudimentary (full server image) backups.
 Additionally, this playbook includes the ability to deploy multiple apps to the same server.